openstreams/wflow/doc/index.rst

    wflow_floodmap

-The framework and settings fro the framework
+The framework and settings for the framework
 ============================================
 .. toctree::
    :maxdepth: 2